20 Different Types of Chisels & Their Uses – Which is Right for You?

 20. Power Chisels

 Until now, all of the chisels on this list resembled the basic chisel that we all know.
 But power chisels are a purely modern invention.
 These chisels are powered by a motor, giving them far more power and accuracy than you can get while hitting a hand tool with a hammer.
-When you need some serious power behind your chisel, then the power chisel is here to provide.
+When you need some serious power behind your chisel, the power chisel is ideal.

 Frequently Asked Questions Regarding Chisels